vd Brink Home Automations

 SCD40

-There are CO2 sensors available, most of them are expensive, but you can also create one yourself with just a single sensor and an ESP board.
-It’s easy (and fun) to create one yourself.
+Affordable CO2 sensors do exist, but many of them are expensive.
+You can also build one yourself with just a single sensor and an ESP board.
+It is easy, practical, and a nice project to do yourself.

-You can even create this one WITHOUT SOLDERING!!
+You can even build this one without soldering.

 CO2 stands for Carbon dioxide and is measured in Parts per million (ppm).

-If your in a space with a too high ppm level, you can feel tired, your start yawning and can give you a headache.
-For your, and your family health, it’s important to act when these values are too high.
+If you are in a room with a too high ppm level, you can feel tired, start yawning, and get a headache.
+For your health and your family’s health, it is important to act when these values are too high.

-The value rice gradual, so you don’t notice it directly.
+The value rises gradually, so you do not notice it directly.
 That’s why it’s important to get notified about it.

-The base value is what you measure outside and is around 400 ppm.
+The baseline value is what you measure outside and is around 400 ppm.

-This table shows for which value, which action is required.
+This table shows which action is required for each value.

 ppm condition action